Skip to content

 • Stabilization of cholesterol levels ;

-• Improvement and support of cognitive functions;
+• Improving and supporting cognitive functions;

 • Improving the absorption of certain nutrients (B vitamins and vitamin A) ;

-• The support of energy levels ;
+• Energy level support ;

-• Preventing the formation of gallstones;
+• Prevention of the formation of bile stones;

 Who should take soy lecithin?